Ragini31Rana/Connected-picture-generation-TOY-APP/README.md

 - Notebook2.ipynb contains the code for picture generation from two images.
 - requirements.txt contains all the necessary modules to be installed for the project.

+> This project is still in its developing stage.

 ## Requirements
 The following modules are required to be installed in colab:
 - diffusers